 Introduction

 It is generally accepted among rock art researchers that ancient rock art sites – wherever located and no matter how unpretentious (in our minds only!) – should be treasured as Sacred Sites and that Sacred Images and Sacred Sites should therefore be respected and protected.
-Unfortunately, the great majority of the visitors to a rock art site are not rock art researchers, but governmental officials, locals and tourists.
+However, the great majority of the visitors to a rock art site are not rock art researchers, but governmental officials, locals and tourists.
 Those three groups of people are often not aware of the enormous cultural value of rock art, or – even worse – they are aware, but still prefer not to show any respect at all.
-Both ignorance and intentional vandalism too often results in the most unwanted partial or complete destruction of Sacred Sites or desecration of individual rock art panels.
+Both ignorance and intentional vandalism too often result in the most unwanted partial or complete destruction of Sacred Sites or desecration of individual rock art panels.
 Although vandalism is a global problem, this study only focusses on the extremely dry coastal strip west of the High Andes in South America; the area called the Desert Andes.

 Even when officially protected, rock art sites run the risk of being violated because it proves that even at legally protected sites visitors continue to add graffiti or “enhance” images in several – most destructive – ways.
 It also proves that the more accessible and more advertised a site is (Yonán), the more unwanted vandalism occurs.
 In this respect it is also disadvantageous that an increasing number of dirt tracks in the Desert Andes become asphalted and that recently erected signs along the road announce archaeological sites, including rock art sites.
 However, even rock art sites that are hard to find increasingly suffer from vandalism (Cerro Utua).
 It also makes no difference whether or not a site is officially controlled by a warden who is present at a site.
 For instance, it is impossible for a warden to monitor every visitor to every corner of extensive rock art sites like Toro Muerto and Miculla in the south of Peru.